uikit/uikit-site/docs/pages/text.md

 ## Text transform

-The following classes will transform text into uppercased, capitalized or lowercased characters.
+The following classes will transform the text into uppercased, capitalized or lowercase characters.

 | Class                 | Description                                                                                  |
 |-----------------------|----------------------------------------------------------------------------------------------|